WireGuard/wireguard-windows/README.md

 ### Building

 Currently a mess while we transition a few things, so you'll actually need to use WSL.
-Here are instructions for the latest Ubuntu from the Windows Store on WSL:
+Here are instructions for [Ubuntu 18.04 from the Windows Store](https://www.microsoft.com/en-us/p/ubuntu-1804-lts/9n9tngvndl3q) on WSL:

 ```
 $ sudo add-apt-repository ppa:longsleep/golang-backports